-Recently, you have, no doubt, encountered the term “microservices.”
-Based on light-weight, fast, internet protocols, Microservices are starting to seem like the fulfillment of the SOA, loosely-coupled promise.
+Recently, you have, no doubt, encountered the term microservices.
+Based on light-weight, fast, internet protocols, a microservice architecture describes a business application developed by combining a set of independent, small, modular services.

-Each of the services is discreet and is intended to run a specific business function.
+Each microservice is discreet and is intended to run a specific business function.
 When called during orchestration, each service is reached using a lightweight communication mechanism (often an HTTP resource API), and each service is designed to serve a single business goal.

 One design goal of a microservice architecture is to break down a monolithic application into its constituent, business-function parts.
-This simplification is referred to as "decomposition".
+This simplification is referred to as decomposition.
 The result is a set of discrete, reusable services.

 Decomposition breaks applications down into, essentially, service end-points designed with one particular purpose.
 In the loan origination domain, for example, a scorecard service, an age calculation service, or blacklist checking service, is developed and exposed for use in building a decisioning process.
 These services can then be used as part of a larger overall flow as needed.

-Benefits of Microservices
+Benefits of microservices

 Or, as another example, an entire KYC process can be defined within Provenir—including OFAC checks, blacklist checks, calls to third-party data providers—and this process can be exposed as a service.
 Just pass the customer’s identifying data to the service and get a “yes” or “no” back.